applesaucethebun/198Project/Test_Demonstrations.md

 - **Description**: Demonstrates the OLED display’s readability from side-to-side angles.
 - **Test Inputs/Parameters**: Simulated UV index readings displayed on the OLED.
 - **Pass/Fail Threshold**:
-  - **Pass**: OLED display remains readable from side-to-side angles up to 100 degrees.
+  - **Pass**: OLED display remains readable from side-to-side angles up to 100 degrees from 30 cm away.
   - **Fail**: OLED display is not readable within the specified angle range.

 The demonstrations will be conducted in-person.